Installing Hazelcast Enterprise

 To install Hazelcast with Java, you can use one of the following:

 Hazelcast runs on Java, which means you can add it as a dependency in your Java project.

 The Java package includes both a member API and a Java client API.
 The member API is for embedded topologies where you want to deploy and manage a cluster in the same Java Virtual Machine (JVM) as your applications.
-The Java client is for connecting to an existing member in a client/server topology, such as Hazelcast Viridian Managed Services.
+The Java client is for connecting to an existing member in a client/server topology, such as Hazelcast Viridian Cloud.

 Download and install a supported JDK.

 Add the following to your